rikosintie/Discovery/docs/Getting_Started.md

 `wincd 'c:\Users\mhubbard\Documents\Discovery'

-The command will take you to the WSL `/mnt/c/Users/mhubbard/Documents/Discovery` directory.
+The command will take you to the WSL `/mnt/c/Users/mhubbard/Documents/Discovery` folder.

-I prefer to zsh as my shell with Oh My Zsh.
+I prefer to zsh as my shell with the [Oh My Zsh package](https://ohmyz.sh/) installed.
 If you continue to use WSL I recommend that you look at my guide to setting up the [Ubuntu terminal](https://rikosintie.github.io/Ubuntu4NetworkEngineers/terminal/).
 The guide is chalked full of Ubuntu goodness.

 ### On macOS/Linux